 While the answers to these and other questions may not presently be entirely clear, management’s assessment of them may lead to opportunities to innovate and enhance the customer experience and to differentiate the company’s offerings.
 When advising management, it is important that directors inquire whether the company has access to reliable market data and analytics regarding customer and consumer wants as well as their preferences for satisfying those wants.
 Monitoring buyer behavior is of vital importance, both during and after the crisis.

 Past decisions to build tight coupling and complexities into supply chains will be revisited.
-The past 30 years of interconnectivity spawned by globalisation have led to the increased use of single-source strategic suppliers, just-in-time manufacturing and delivery techniques, and complex logistics.
-These trends have emphasised trade-offs in which quality, time and cost considerations have tended to override business continuity considerations.
+The past 30 years of interconnectivity spawned by globalization have led to the increased use of single-source strategic suppliers, just-in-time manufacturing and delivery techniques, and complex logistics.
+These trends have emphasized trade-offs in which quality, time and cost considerations have tended to override business continuity considerations.
 The COVID-19 pandemic has made this point crystal clear.

 Going forward, companies are likely to pay more attention to such factors as where key suppliers are located; reliability of second-and third-tier suppliers; availability of qualified, alternative supply sources; how long suppliers can operate during a catastrophic event; and how long the companies themselves can operate during a prolonged disruption in the supply chain.
 The sourcing of materials and components that are a priority from a national security standpoint, particularly related to healthcare and other strategic needs, will garner close attention from both the public and private sectors, as will the concentration of key suppliers in a given country or region.

 A corporate culture founded on trust will prove vital to a company’s resiliency and ability to pivot in the face of changing market realities.
-Trust will be hard to retain and may even have to be regained if huge chunks of the workforce are laid off, and organisations that are agile and able to pivot quickly will outperform those that are not.
+Trust will be hard to retain and may even have to be regained if huge chunks of the workforce are laid off, and organizations that are agile and able to pivot quickly will outperform those that are not.
 Companies that experience difficulty will be the ones that cling to the status quo, lack a full grasp of the issues and are being second-guessed in every major decision they make.

-Organisations that advance their digital maturity and ensure the hygiene of the technologies enabling their work environment will be more successful.
-The competitive environment has driven many companies to expand their deployment of digital technology to innovate the customer experience, digitise new products and services, automate internal processes, improve information for decision-making, and enhance workplace flexibility.
+Organizations that advance their digital maturity and ensure the hygiene of the technologies enabling their work environment will be more successful.
+The competitive environment has driven many companies to expand their deployment of digital technology to innovate the customer experience, digitize new products and services, automate internal processes, improve information for decision-making, and enhance workplace flexibility.
 As virtual workplaces and digital channels take root, companies should take the necessary steps to secure the technological platforms that enable them to function and protect sensitive data and information flows.
 Increased vigilance is required to protect the sanctity of corporate networks, systems and information assets.

-Organisations that have not advanced their digital maturity face the specter of customers transitioning to competitors able to satisfy their needs as the market transitions to a new equilibrium, and not returning once the crisis subsides.
+Organizations that have not advanced their digital maturity face the specter of customers transitioning to competitors able to satisfy their needs as the market transitions to a new equilibrium, and not returning once the crisis subsides.
 These companies should resist postponing automation initiatives as part of cost-cutting exercises as these investments can make a difference in terms of their competitiveness during the recovery period.
 Further, there may be an expedited focus on infrastructure, network expansion and 5G initiatives that could unleash a disruptive force similar to what occurred over 20 years ago when online payments and mobile capabilities and services sparked the exploitation of B2C e-commerce on the web.
 Will companies be ready?
-Organisations making cuts in areas in which they should be investing — including the teams that could help them reinvent their business — risk alienating the very people who could drive their future at a time when those people should be valued more than ever.
+Organizations making cuts in areas in which they should be investing — including the teams that could help them reinvent their business — risk alienating the very people who could drive their future at a time when those people should be valued more than ever.

 These five megatrends constitute a powerful paradigm shift for both the C-suite and boardroom.
 As society transitions from enforced isolation, the environment may be one in which markets must function with the pandemic threat looming large for a period of time.
 As markets ultimately evolve to a new equilibrium, the companies most likely to thrive in the years to come are those with resilient cultures that can address evolving workplace dynamics and adapt to customer needs, wants and preferences in an intelligent and innovative way.